 If you cannot get the installation working from optical disc, try one of the other installation methods that are available.

 Some older CD-ROM drives do not support reading from discs that were burned at high speeds using a modern CD writer.

 Some very old CD-ROM drives do not work correctly if “direct memory access” (DMA) is enabled for them.

-If the CD-ROM fails to boot, try the suggestions listed below.
+If the optical disc fails to boot, try the suggestions listed below.

-Check that your BIOS actually supports booting from CD-ROM (only an issue for very old systems) and that CD booting is enabled in the BIOS.
+Check that your BIOS/UEFI actually supports booting from optical disc (only an issue for very old systems) and that booting from such media is enabled in the BIOS/UEFI.

 If you downloaded an iso image, check that the md5sum of that image matches